maxharlow/tutorials/opencorporates-api/README.md

 *GET request*: The most common type of HTTP request.
 Simply says you want to 'get' the information the URL relates to.
 We normally write `GET` all uppercase, though the letters don't stand for anything.
 There are other HTTP verbs for creating, updating, and deleting pages, but we won't be using those here.

 *`200 OK` response*: After making a HTTP request you recieve a response from the server.
 HTTP responses always include a three-digit code indicating whether your request was successful or not.
 Requests that start with a `2` indicate that everything is fine, with a `4` indicate that you made a mistake, or with a `5` indicate that something has gone wrong on the server.
-You probably have come across a `404 Not Found` or perhaps a `503 Service Unavailable` response on the web before, but a `200 OK` is the normal respnose to a successful request.
+You probably have come across a `404 Not Found` or perhaps a `503 Service Unavailable` response on the web before, but a `200 OK` is the normal response to a successful request.
 Wikipedia has [a full list] (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of all the possible codes, though most are quite rare.

 Automating it